artonomous/artonomous-mvp/README.md

 ## Help

-I've written about this art bot before and the time has come to implement it.
-Please help me build this as as fully open source.
+Thanks to everyone who has contributed thus far!
 The issues present the work necessary.
 Feel free to pick up where you can.

-Bounties will soon be placed on this work in order to get it implemented.
+I'll be writing a more extensive contributers guide soon.

 ## Licensing